Poetickz/el-aire-norteno-bot/README.md

 ### External Services
 - [Heroku](https://www.heroku.com/home):  Cloud platform as a service (PaaS) where the production and staging environments of the application are running.
+- [Firebase](https://firebase.google.com): A multiservice tool that gives you functionality like analytics, databases, messaging and others.